anders/pwgen/README.md

+# SecurityFoundation
-Reverse-engineered header for Apple's password suggestion API.
+Reverse-engineered header for Apple's password assistant API.

-To use it, simply include `SecurityFoundation/SFPasswordAssistant.h` in your project and and link with `SecurityFoundation.framework`.
-There is an example application called `pwgen` which can be used to generate passwords in a terminal.
+Simply include `SecurityFoundation/SFPasswordAssistant.h` in your project and link to `SecurityFoundation.framework`.

+`pwgen` is an example CLI application which generates passwords:

     usage: ./pwgen [options]